-It is important to retain an Ottawa personal injury lawyer soon after your accident or disability denial so that your claim can get properly started as soon as possible.
+It is important to retain an Halifax personal injury lawyer soon after your accident or disability denial so that your claim can get properly started as soon as possible.

 Depending on the seriousness of your injury and how reasonable the insurance company or defendant is in negotiations, your claim could settle early on or go all the way through to trial.
 Outlined below are the key steps involved in personal injury and long term disability claims: